Cox-Automotive/terraform-provider-alks/README.md

 1. Creates an AWS provider and ALKS provider
 2. Creates an IAM Role via the ALKS provider
 3. Attaches a policy to the created role using the AWS provider
-4. Creates a security group using the AWS provider

 This example is meant to show how you would combine a typical AWS Terraform script with our custom provider in order to automate the creation of IAM roles.